wylcasia/wylcasia.github.io/content/authors/admin/_index.md

     institution: Department of Automation, University of Science and Technology of China (USTC)
     year: 2014-2019
   - course: BSc in Automation
-    institution: University of Science and Technology of China (USTC)
+    institution: School of Information Science and Technology, University of Science and Technology of China (USTC)
     year: 2010-2014

 # Social/Academic Networking